borisngong/Maze-project/README.md

 # The Maze Project

-Welcome to **The Maze Project**, a simple yet exciting maze game built using C and SDL2.
-Navigate a 3D world generated from a 2D map using raycasting techniques.
+Welcome to **The Maze Project**, Get ready to enter a 3D world that has been created  from a simple 2D map.
+With the use of a technique called raycasting, we introduce a game of maze navigation quite differently.
+The Maze Project is an enjoyable yet challenging game in which involves navigating through a maze.
+This game has been implemented using C and SDL2.

 ## Installation